 - Trim excess foliage from your original, mature geranium.
 Keep these trimmings, because they are what you will transplant into the new pots.

 - Dip the new “root” portion of the geranium cutting into a root stimulant, which can be purchased at any plant nursery.
-I have even bought it at Home Depot, Lowe's and other businesses which sell plants.
-Follow the directions on the root stimulant, so that you don’t overdo it!
+I have even bought it at Home Depot, Lowe's, and other businesses which sell plants.
+Follow the directions on the root stimulant so that you don’t overdo it!

 - Finally, you will immediately plant your new geranium cutting into the pot of potting soil.
 Water the plant frequently until the roots begin to grow and take root.
 Before you know it, you will have blooms!

-How to Take Care of Your Geraniums
+How to Take Care of Your New Geraniums

+- Water.
 Once your geranium plant is growing, all you need to do is water it regularly.
 In Southern California, I water my geraniums about twice a week in the summer, and once a week in the winter.
 If you live in an area where you get hard freezes in the winter, you may want to move your geranium plants inside during the coldest time of year.
 When your furnace is running, be sure you keep the soil around your plant moist.

 - Trim.
 When the plant becomes large or seems to have overgrown its pot, trim it, and fill additional pots with the trimmings.
 You can easily grow your own colorful baskets of flowers for your patio, and enjoy your geraniums for years to come!

 If you live in a temperate climate and plant the geraniums in your outdoor flower beds, it is not unusual for them to regenerate and start new plants without your intervention!
 These are wonderful plants for people who love natural landscaping and wildflowers.